-7. COMPACTION PROCEDURE 7.1 Remove the mold from the oven and wipe the inside lightly with a damp rag moistened with kerosene or light lube oil.
-7.2 Insert the base plate into the mold with the large diameter side up, and place a paper gasket over the base plate.
-7.3 Place the mixture into the mold in one lift.
+7. COMPACTION PROCEDURE

+- 7.1 Remove the mold from the oven and wipe the inside lightly with a damp rag moistened with kerosene or light lube oil. - 7.2 Insert the base plate into the mold with the large diameter side up and place a paper gasket over the base plate. - 7.3 Place the mixture into the mold in one lift.
 Take care to avoid loss of material and segregation in the mold.

-After placing all of the mixture in the mold, level the mix with a bent spoon and place another paper disk on top of the leveled material.
-Note 12-For LRA material, place the mixture into the mold in three equal lifts, taking care not to segregate the mixture.
+After placing all the mixture in the mold, level the mix with a bent spoon and place another paper disk on top of the leveled material.

+Note 16-For LRA material, place the mixture into the mold in three equal lifts, taking care not to segregate the mixture.
 Use the bent spoon and wide-mouthed funnel to transfer the mixture into the mold.

-7.4 Slide the hot mold and contents to the edge of the worktable, and with a gloved hand holding the base plate in place; transport the mold to the platen of the TGC.
-7.5 Slide the mold onto the platen and center it beneath the ram of the TGC.
-7.6 Move the lever on the control value to the forward or positive position, and pump the ram down into the center of the mold.
+- 7.4 Slide the hot mold and contents to the edge of the worktable while holding the base plate in place; transport the mold to the platen of the TGC. - 7.5 Slide the mold onto the platen and center it beneath the ram of the TGC. - 7.6 Move the lever on the control valve to the forward or positive position and pump the ram down into the center of the mold.

+Note 17-To ensure safe operation, the operator must keep the right hand on the pump handle at all times.

 7.7 Continue pumping until the low-pressure gauge first registers 50 psi (345 kPa).
 It is normal for the pressure to immediately fall below 50 psi (345 kPa).
 Do not continue to apply pressure after the gauge has first registered 50 psi (345 kPa).

-No more than three min. should pass from the time the mixture is removed from the oven to the time the initial 50 psi (345 kPa) is placed on the mixture.
-7.8 Immediately pull the handle of the cam-lever down to the horizontal position, cocking the mold to the proper angle of gyration.
-Be certain that the cam-lever is pulled all the way down.
-The pump handle must be all the way up.
-7.9 Push the reset button, then press and hold the start button.
+Note 18-No more than three min. should pass from the time the mixture is removed from the oven to the time the initial 50 psi (345 kPa) is placed on the mixture.

+- 7.8 Immediately pull the handle of the cam-lever down to the horizontal position, cocking the mold to the proper angle of gyration.
+Be certain that the cam-lever is pulled in the lowest position.
+The pump handle must be in the uppermost position. - 7.9 Push the reset button, then press and hold the start button.
 The mold will gyrate three times and stop.
 Hold the start button with the left hand while holding the pump handle in the uppermost position with the right hand.
 Should the start button be disengaged, molding press gyrations will cease.
 Press the start button again to complete the three-gyration cycle.
-Keep hands away from the gyrating platen while in motion.
-7.10 As soon as the mold stops gyrating, immediately level the mold by raising the cam-lever handle to the vertical position with the left hand while making one full stroke of the pump handle with the right hand.
+Keep hands away from the gyrating platen while in motion. - 7.10 As soon as the mold stops gyrating, immediately level the mold by raising the cam-lever handle to the vertical position with the left hand while making one full stroke of the pump handle with the right hand.
 These must be two smooth, consecutive motions.
+The proper speed of pump stroke is one stroke per second.
 The speed of the full stroke of the pump is important, for it serves as an endpoint for the procedure.
-The proper speed of pump stroke is one stroke per second.
-7.11 Once again, apply pressure using the pump until the low-pressure gauge first registers 50 psi (345 kPa), lower the cam-lever to the horizontal position, push the reset button, and then push and hold the start button.
-7.12 During molding, when one stroke of the pump handle causes the gauge to come to rest between 50 to 150 psi (345 to 1,034 kPa), drop the pressure below 50 psi (345 kPa) by shifting the lever on the control value to the unloading position and immediately returning it to the loading position.
-7.13 Pump the pressure back to 50 psi (345 kPa).
-Experience reveals that the smoothest operating procedure, and certainly the safest, is for the operator to keep the right hand on the pump handle at all times.
-Use the left hand to operate the cam-level, the reset button, the start button, and the control valve.